PATFIELD: Alma… Chapter 6

 - mtDNA Full match… THE BOTTOM LINE: If you and I have a full match, then we are looking at a maternal ancestor who was both your ancestor and mine and who may have lived over 600 years ago… with the same mtDNA!
 With a mtFull sequence test and with an exact match, there is a 50% confidence level that we would get a common maternal ancestor in 5 generations (about 125 years) and a 95% confidence level that we would get a common maternal ancestor in 22 generations (about 550 years).
 With this confidence level of 95% we could even extend to 1,000 years!

 FTDNA maintains a database and notifies customers of matches.
-I received the great news that I have full mtDNA matches with 10 other people and was supplied with their e-mail details.
-Following correspondence and an on-line ad hoc forum, the following data was established from my full mtDNA matches:
+I received the great news that I have full mtDNA matches with other people and was supplied with their e-mail details.
+Following correspondence (many did not answer) and an on-line ad hoc forum, the following data was established from our full mtDNA matches:

-The data is only included in the following table when the earliest maternal ancestor could be identified, with a name, place and date.
+The data is only included in the following table when the earliest maternal ancestor could be identified in a continuous female line, with a name, place and date, and also when there is a full match and zero genetic distance.
 The matches are presented in chronological order of the earliest maternal ancestor of the various contributors:

 More data is need for definite conclusions.
 However suggestions might be made that our group's earliest common maternal ancestor had a number of female descendants present in Central Germany in the 1600's (see items 1, 2, 3 in the above table).
 Some event must have occurred to cause a diaspora (dispersion or scattering) to distant countries around the middle of the 1700's .